theheavygluon/QuantumFinance/README.md

 > "One who finds the niche of quantum computing application will become the new market leader" _Viacheslav Petrenko_

-## Table of Contents:
+## Course Content:

-**Pre-requisites**: The pre-requisite folder contains three chapters; one on vectors (quantum states), one on matrices (quantum operators) and one on classical computation.
-It is very advised to look through them before going through the other content.
+**Pre-requisites**: The pre-requisite folder contains three chapters; vectors (quantum states), matrices (quantum operators) and classical computation.
+It is thorougly advised to look through these before engaging with the course content.

 **Day 1:** Introduces quantum computation both theoretically and practically.